House Wren, Troglodytes aedon

 The House Wren's breeding range extends from Canada to southernmost South America and the West Indies.
 Northern breeding populations migrate to the southern United States and Mexico during the winter.

-Description: The subspecies of House Wren found in our region is overall dull grayish-brown with darker barring on the wings and tail.
+Description: The subspecies of House Wren found in our region are overall dull grayish-brown with darker barring on the wings and tail.
 The eyebrow line is faint, the bill is thin and slightly de-curved, and the tail is longish and often kept cocked.

 Weight: 0.39 oz